 Because the word “freelancer” literally has the word “free” in it, and I’m not free!
 Through 10+ years of being self-employed and coaching clients who are self-employed, I’ve learned that you can easily level up by simply NOT USING THE DANG WORD!
 A lot of companies and clients seem to think freelancers should charge pennies, so we have to use a different word.

 - Specialist (ie “Social media specialist” not “social media freelancer”)

 - Whiz or Maven

 How to Raise Freelance Rates – 3 Strategies & Tips

-Okay, so now that we’ve had some real talk on what a minimum rate is, let’s discuss a few of my favorite ways to raise rates:
+Okay, so now that we’ve had some real talk on what a minimum rate is and why project pricing is CRITICAL, let’s discuss a few of my favorite ways to raise rates:

 Strategy #1: Build Freelance Rate Increases Into Contracts

 I referenced this way to raise your freelance rates above, and now I’m going to dive in a bit more!